Designed to enhance supply chain management, VeChain is a blockchain-enabled platform with a lot of impressive partnerships and a promising future.

 VeChain has shifted from ERC-20 tokens to native VET and VTHO tokens, which means you’ll need to find a VeChain-compatible wallet.
 We always recommend finding a good wallet before you go and buy VeChain.
 Here are a few options:

 - Ledger Nano X: One of the safest options for storing your VET tokens is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.

 - VeChain Thor Wallet: The official VeChain Thor wallet is available for both iOS and Windows.
 It offers robust security and management for both VET and VTHO tokens and links Node participants to the network.

-The next step to securing VET funds is to find an exchange.
+The next step to securing VET funds is to find an exchange where you can buy VeChain.
 There are plenty to choose from, so to narrow your search and save you some time, we’ve picked out a couple of our favourite places to buy VET:

 - Binance: Binance is the world’s biggest crypto exchange.
-But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy using Fiat currency, so you’ll have to acquire Bitcoin or Ethereum in order to exchange it for VET.
+But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy VeChain using Fiat currency, so you’ll have to invest in Bitcoin or Ethereum in order to exchange it for VET.

 - KuCoin: KuCoin has five-million worldwide users and is one of the more advanced trading platforms out there, but don’t let that put you off if you’re new to the game as it’s simple to use, safe and can be accessed via a desktop computer or via Android and iOS phones.